oniani/blogplate/README.md

 # Blog Template
-This is an "early" template for my blog.
-Currently, it is in the development stage.
-I am going to finish it up by the end of March.
-It is being built using "CSS Grid" method.
+This is an absolutely costomizable multipurpose web template specially crafted for the personal blog.
+It is built using HTML5 and CSS3.
+The template utilizes one of the most versatile CSS Grid layout and is fully responsive.

-While in the development phase, you can see it [here](https://davidoniani.github.io/Blogplate/).
+# You can see it [here](https://davidoniani.github.io/Blogplate/).